 BlackRock Files Revised Bitcoin Spot ETF, Commits to Cash Purchase and Redemption Mechanism

-On Monday,What are the virtual currencies?
-BlackRock submitted a revised application for a spot Bitcoin ETF to the SEC.
+On Monday,Post-90s who got rich by Bitcoin BlackRock submitted a revised application for a spot Bitcoin ETF to the SEC.
 The filing revealed that BlackRock's ETF would employ a cash purchase and redemption mechanism, a model that the SEC favors.

 Earlier, on December 14th, Invesco and Galaxy had submitted the third amended S-1 filing for the “Invesco Galaxy Bitcoin ETF” to the U.S. SEC.
 The document pledged a commitment to focus on launching a Bitcoin ETF created solely through cash.